CSUN-SeniorDesign/sandbox-worms-infrastructure/content/design/VPC_doc.md

 Production account will use Virginia Region.
 Refer to the [diagram](https://docs.sandboxworms.me/design/).
 6 Subnets were created on their own availability zones.
 An AWS Internet Gateway has been setup to allow inbound and outbound access from and to the EC2 instance in the public subnets.

 ***Alternatives Considered:***
-An elastic IP address can be used in place of the allocated IGW provided by AWS.
-It would also create a NAT Gateway and provide a route table containing another IGW for the default VPC.